 Under the direction of Butts, four defensive players earned All-Midwest Conference South Division honors in 2018 and the unit had a First Team selection at all three levels for the second year in a row.
 Forester defensive players have now been listed among the league's best nine times in the last two seasons.
 Inside linebackers on the team combined for nearly 200 tackles in 2018, including a team-high-tying 74 by Charlie Timmerman.

 The Foresters have excelled on special teams under Butts’ direction.
 Returner Alex Pasiewicz was named First Team All-American in 2016 after tying for the national lead with three kickoff return touchdowns and two scores bringing back punts.
 He was also in the top 20 in the country in combined kick return yards, yards per kickoff return, and yards per punt return.
-Lake Forest has blocked seven punts and six field goals in the last two seasons, ranking among the top 30 in the nation in the two categories combined both years.
-R.J.
-Pompey was named First Team All-MWC for his work on special teams each of the last two seasons and Third Team All-American by D3football.com in that role in 2016.
+Lake Forest has blocked eight punts, eight field goals, and a pair of extra points in the last three seasons, twice ranking among the top 30 in the nation in the two categories combined.

 Before returning to Lake Forest, Butts spent the fall of 2012 as the outside linebackers coach at Lindsey Wilson College in Columbia, Kentucky.
 The Raiders’ outside linebackers combined for 135 tackles on the season, including 22 tackles for loss and four sacks.
 They also had an interception and forced and recovered three fumbles.